 In May 2019, she graduated from the Indiana University, Jacobs School of Music’s Artist Diploma Program after studying with distinguished Professor Susann McDonald, Philadelphia Orchestra Principal Harpist Elizabeth Hainen, Professor Florence Sitruk and Professor Elzbieta Szmyt.

-Currently she is based in Charlotte, NC and the substitute harpist of the Charlotte Symphony Orchestra.
+Currently she is based in Charlotte, NC and the substitute harpist of the Charlotte Symphony Orchestra and continues her harp carrier performing in both solo and chamber ensembles on the East Coast U.S.